msgis/node-build-monitor/README.md

 a selected Jenkins job are shown.
 In single-view mode, the builds of all the jobs in a given Jenkins view are shown.
 In both modes, one can limit the maximum number of recent builds per job.
+If a job has nested jobs (like for Multibranch Pipelines or Folders), builds of all nested jobs are shown.

 ```json
 {